Erich von Falkenhayn: 1915

+1916

+Falkenhayn conducted a battle of attrition, as claimed in his post-war memoirs, in the Battle of Verdun in early 1916.
+Falkenhayn argued to the Kaiser that the war would end by causing many casualties to the French Army using methods that limited German losses.
 Falkenhayn hoped that the French would fight for Verdun, the gateway to France from the east.
-Verdun offered the Germans the advantages of their artillery firing from three sides into a large salient within the German lines, excellent German communications and Verdun being bisected by the Meuse, which made it difficult for the French to defend.
-He ordered the Crown Prince to feint in Verdun and annihilate French Army, which would try to defend the city by sending more troops.
+Verdun offered the Germans the advantages of their artillery firing from three sides into a large salient in the German lines, excellent German communications and Verdun being bisected by the Meuse, which made it difficult for the French to defend.
+He ordered the Crown Prince to feint in Verdun and annihilate the French armies, which would try to defend the city by sending more troops.
 Falkenhayn's strategy backfired, the Crown Prince and his chief of staff, Konstantin Schmidt von Knobelsdorf disobeyed the order and tried to seize the city.
 French artillery on the west back of the Meuse began to inflict many casualties on the 5th Army.
 Because more than a quarter of a million soldiers during the battle eventually died, Falkenhayn was sometimes called "the Blood-Miller of Verdun".

-Contrary to Falkenhayn's expectations, the French were able to limit casualties in the divisions sent to Verdun, General Philippe Pétain kept the divisions in front of Verdun until casualties reached 50 per cent of the infantry and then relieved them.
+Contrary to Falkenhayn's expectations, the French were able to limit casualties in the divisions sent to Verdun, General Philippe Pétain kept the divisions in front of Verdun until casualties reached 50 per cent of the infantry, and then relieved them.
 The procession of divisions back and forth was analogous to the operation of a "noria", a type of water-wheel that continuously lifts water and empties it into a trough.

+Supersession

 On 27 August 1916 Falkenhayn received news that the Kingdom of Romania had declared war on Austria-Hungary.
 After the relative failure at Verdun, coupled with reverses on the Eastern Front (the Brusilov Offensive and the entry of Romania into the war), the beginning of the Anglo-French offensive on the Somme and the intrigues of Hindenburg and Ludendorff, Falkenhayn was replaced as chief of staff by Hindenburg on 29 August 1916.

 Romania (1916–1917)

-Falkenhayn then assumed command of the 9th Army in Transylvania (6 September 1916) and in August launched a joint offensive against Romania with August von Mackensen who attacked from Bulgaria, through the Dobruja.
+Falkenhayn assumed command of the 9th Army in Transylvania (6 September 1916) and in August launched a joint offensive against Romania with August von Mackensen who attacked from Bulgaria, through the Dobruja.
 As the commander of the 9th Army, Falkenhayn settled his army in Brașov and deceived the Romanians into believing that there would be no offensives in western Romania.
 The 9th Army fought the Romanian First Army in Hațeg.
 After the battle, Falkenhayn joined with Austrian forces to surround the Romanian forces.
-Falkenhayn delayed the offensive against Romanian forces and as a result came into conflict with Archduke Karl of Austria, who would later become the Charles I of Austria.
+Falkenhayn delayed the offensive against Romanian forces and as a result came into conflict with Archduke Karl of Austria, who would later become Charles I of Austria.
 He justified the postponement by pointing to the bad conditions of roads.
 Even with the conflict with the Austrian Army, in late 1916 and early 1917, Falkenhayn and Mackensen were able to drive the Romanian forces into Russia.